Lê Duy Huỳnh

 In Mathematical morphology and its application to signal and image processing – proceedings of the 13th international symposium on mathematical morphology (ISMM)

-Abstract A method of text detection in natural images, to be turn into an effective embedded software on a mobile device, shall be both efficient and lightweight.
+A method of text detection in natural images, to be turn into an effective embedded software on a mobile device, shall be both efficient and lightweight.
 We observed that a simple method based on the morphological Laplace operator can do the trick: we can construct in quasi-linear time a hierarchical image decomposition / simplification based on its 0-crossings, and search for some text in the resulting tree.
 Yet, for this decomposition to be sound, we need “0-crossings” to be Jordan curves, and to that aim, we rely on some discrete topology tools.
+Eventually, the hierarchical representation is the morphological tree of shapes of the Laplacian sign.
+Moreover, we provide an algorithm with linear time complexity to compute this representation.
+We expect that the proposed hierarchical representation can be useful in some applications other than text detection.

 Continue reading